humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

     alert(a);

 If you were able to understand the previous example, then this one should be pretty simple.
-The only thing you need to understand is that function declarations trump variable declarations unless there&#8217;s an initialization.
-There&#8217;s no initialization here, so the alert displays the source code of the function.
+The only thing you need to understand is that function declarations trump variable declarations unless there's an initialization.
+There's no initialization here, so the alert displays the source code of the function.

 ## Example #4